alcatrazEscapee/ore-veins/README.md

 This vein represents a vertical cone.
 The pointy end of the cone can point upwards or downwards.
 This vein type has two optional parameters:
 * `inverted` (Default: false) If true, the cone will have a pointy end facing down.
 If false, the pointy end will face up
 * `shape` (Default: 0.5) This value determines how pointy the cone will be.
 It should be between 0.0 and 1.0.
 Higher values mean less pointy (more cylindrical).
 Smaller values are more pointy

+*Curve* (`"type": "curve"`)
+This vein represents a curve (created with a cubic Bezier curve.)
+It has two optional parameters:
+* `radius` (Default: 5) This is the approximate radius of the curve in blocks.
+* `angle` (Default: 45) This is the maximum angle for vertical vein rotation, in a range from 0 to 90.
+Zero be completely horizontal, and 90 will have the full range of vertical directions to curve in.

 ### Indicators